 Taj Mahal, Agra

-A token of eternal love and a symbol of an undying affection, Taj Mahal built by the 5th Mughal Emperor Shah Jahan upon the death of his most beloved and favorite wife definitely tops the chart when it comes to top tourist attractions in India.
-Nominated time and again as one of the 7 wonders of the world, the Taj has unquestionably remained one of the most popular destinations with the visitors coming to India.
-Read More
+A token of eternal love and a symbol of undying affection, the Taj Mahal built by the 5th Mughal Emperor Shah Jahan upon the death of his most beloved and favorite wife definitely tops the chart when it comes to top tourist attractions in India.
+Nominated time and again as one of the 7 wonders of the world, the Taj has unquestionably remained one of the most popular destinations with visitors coming to India.

 Ajanta Caves, Aurangabad

-The Ajanta are the majestic, about 30 odd rock cut Buddhist caves that date back from about 2nd century BCE to about 480 CE.
-Providing a glimpse into the pristine Buddhist Art including paintings, sculptures and various other depictions, these caves are now a UNESCO world heritage site and remain one of the top attractions to be visited by tourists from around the world.
-Read More
+The Ajanta are the majestic, about 30 odd rock-cut Buddhist caves that date back from about the 2nd century BCE to about 480 CE.
+Providing a glimpse into the pristine Buddhist Art including paintings, sculptures, and various other depictions, these caves are now a UNESCO World Heritage site and remain one of the top attractions to be visited by tourists from around the world.